 On June 19, 1865, from the wrought-iron veranda of the three-story Victoria and Italian-style home, Union Army General Gordon Granger read aloud from a document titled “General Order Number 3” announcing that all slaves in Texas were now free.

 Ashton Villa is now a part of the Galveston Historical Foundation and also serves as a home to the Galveston Island Visitor Center.
 It is a recorded Texas Landmark and is also on the National Register of Historic Places.
 It is open to the public for tours and special events.

 Who Is Charles Criner?

-My husband and I have known artist Charles Criner for a good number of years.
-My husband was on the board of directors at the Printing Museum in Houston when Charles became the resident artist.
-I have written another piece titled "Charles Criner, the Heart & Soul of His Lithography Art."
+My husband and I have known Criner for a good number of years.
+My husband was on the board of directors at the Printing Museum in Houston when Criner became the resident artist.

 His Early Years

-Charles shared the following story with me.
-From his early days, while still living at home, Criner’s artistic talents were apparent.
+Criner shared the following story with me.
+From his early days, while still living at home, his artistic talents were apparent.
 Instead of spending time laboring in the fields along with most of the residents in the small Texas town of Athens where he was born, he was busy creating art images.

-Charles Criner did not know the enormous significance of the 19th of June back in those early days.
+Criner did not know the enormous significance of June 19th back in those early days.
 He would learn about that later when he was in Galveston, Texas, and a friend pointed Ashton Villa out to him.